visiontrail/LanguageLearning/English/Vocabulary-Building/Animals.md

 ### Flamingo / 火烈鸟
 "This is a flamingo!
 Flamingos are pink birds that stand on one leg and live in water!"

-### Kakapo / 夜鹦鹉
+### Kakapo / 夜鹦鹉(鸮面鹦鹉)
 "This is a kakapo!
-Kakapos are big, flightless parrots that live in New Zealand."
+Kakapos are big, flightless parrots that live in New Zealand.
+It looks like an owl."

 ### Puffin / 海鹦
 "This is a puffin!
 Puffins are birds with colorful beaks.
 They fly and dive for fish!"